skypjack/entt/docs/entity.md

     they don't have any type of initialization.
   * They are the best tool for iterating multiple components when most entities have them all.
+  * They are also the only type of views that supports filters without incurring in a loss of performance during iterations.

   Cons: